-This documentation was done by Prof. Bibhudutta Baral, C. Susanth and J. Antony William at NID, Bengaluru.
+This documentation was done by Mr. C. Susanth and Mr. J. Antony William at NID, Bengaluru.

-You can get in touch with him at bibhudutta[at]nid.edu
+You can get in touch with Professor Bibhudutta Baral at bibhudutta[at]nid.edu.

-You can write to the following address regarding suggestions and clarifications:
+You could write to the following address regarding suggestions and clarifications: